smaurice101/readthedocs/docs/source/tmlbuilds.rst

        is considered "safe" - any point outside this envelope

-       is consider an outlier or noise.
+       is consider an outlier or noise and **will be removed from analysis**.

-       You can specify any reasonble number:
+       You can specify any reasonable number:

         - datacleanstd5,